-Typically, you’ll just add a scoop to a plate with your other leftovers and pop it in the microwave.
+To reheat, just add a scoop of crockpot stuffing to a plate with your other leftovers and pop it in the microwave.

-But if you want to get this crockpot stuffing with sausage a little more crispy, warm it on the stove or in an air fryer!
+But if you want your leftovers a little more crispy, warm them on the stove or in an air fryer!
 Top each serving with a splash of broth and a little butter for added moisture.